 School-Only Exemption – SB 389

-This page explains a narrow, school-setting exemption enacted under SB 389 (Pupil Health), which clarifies that Licensed Vocational Nurses (LVNs) may continue performing suctioning and basic respiratory tasks and services for students under the supervision of a credentialed school nurse.
+This page explains a narrow, school-setting clarification enacted under SB 389 (Pupil Health).
+SB 389 added Business and Professions Code (BPC) section 3765(l), which states that licensed vocational nurses (LVNs) may perform suctioning and other basic respiratory tasks and services for students under the supervision of a credentialed school nurse.

 For bill text and history, visit SB-389 — Pupil Health.